Magenta (Welsh band): History

-Current status

-Magenta remain active as of March 2024, and headlined at Fusion 5 in Stourport.

-Side Projects
+Side projects

 Rob Reed's previous project, Cyan, took to the stage for the first time to play at the Summer's End Festival in September 2012.
 The live band featured the Magenta live line-up, but with Steffan Rhys Williams replacing Christina Booth on lead vocals.
 A new lineup featuring Tiger Moth Tales/Red Bazar/Camel musician Peter Jones was formed, re-recording the debut album For King And Country in 2021 and performing it live.
 A brand new album Pictures From The Other Side was released in 2023.

 In April 2015, Rob Reed and Christina Booth collaborated with Big Big Train's David Longdon and Nick D’Virgilio, Steven Wilson band's Nick Beggs and Steve Hackett (ex Genesis) on a new version of Hackett's 1979 instrumental track "Spectral Mornings", with new lyrics written by David Longdon, in support of the Parkinson's Society UK.

 Christina Booth has, as of March 2024, released three solo albums: Broken Lives And Bleeding Hearts (2010), The Light (2015), and Bar Stool Prophet (2023).

 Chris Fry released his solo album Composed in 2012, consisting of acoustic guitar instrumentals.